Install WordPress Locally Page Two tutorial follows on from my previous Part 1 tutorial. This shows you step by step how to install WordPress.

 Step 10 ) After completing all the steps above and you type the following on your web browser http://localhost/wordpress/.
 If you see the following error illustrated in the image below, go back to Step 5 ) and make sure entered the correct database name, user name and password.

 That is how easy it is to install WordPress locally using Xampp.

-Click on the following link Install WordPress Locally Security Setup.
+Click on the following URL Install WordPress Locally Security Setup to continue learning.